 Secondary UH wordmark

-College and/or departments may not use their unit name without the “University of Houston” appearing in its designated format.
-A college/department may not use a logo that has not been created by University Marketing or has not been approved as such.
+Divisions, colleges and departments may not use their unit name without the “University of Houston” appearing in its designated format and may not use a logo that has not been created or approved by the Division of University Marketing and Communications.

 Primary unit wordmarks